-Select Board: Recommended (3 In Favor, 2 Deferred - Degen, Giger) Finance Committee:
+Select Board: Recommended 4 In Favor, 1 Against (Manugian)

-Summary: The purpose of this Article is to provide funding for environmental consulting services in support of the demolition of the former Squannacook Sportsmen's Club located at 159 West Main Street.
-Town Meeting had previously authorized the Town to obtain this property to provide additional parking and land for activities for the new Groton Center in West Groton.
-Prior to taking this property, the Town needs to understand the environmental impact of demolishing the former Sportsmen's Club.
-This Article will provide the necessary funding to inspect the building and surrounding area and develop a report and recommendations for the building's disposal.
-Depending on the outcome of the report, the Town will return to a future Town Meeting for the necessary funding to demolish the building and take the property.
+Summary: This funding is for environmental consulting services in support of the demolition of the former Squannacook Sportsmen's Club located at 159 West Main Street.
+Town Meeting has authorized the Town to obtain this property for additional parking and land for activities for the Groton Center.
+Prior to obtaining this property, the Town needs to understand the environmental impact of demolishing the former Sportsmen's Club.
+This funding is necessary to inspect the building and surrounding area and develop a report and recommendations for the building's disposal.
+Depending on the outcome of the report, the Town will return to a future Town Meeting for the necessary funding to demolish the building and obtain the property.
 The cost of these services is anticipated to be \$18,000.
+Should the report come back favorable and the building can be removed, the estimated cost of disposal is \$30,000.